bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive design will adjust to any dimension for any screen.
+Adaptive design will adjust to static breakpoints.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first makes you design the website for mobile, then you set a min-width breakpoint.
+Desktop first makes you design the website for desktop first, and then you set a max-width breakpoint.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+REM is the default font-size of the html element. so 62.5% would set the font-size to 10px

 4. How would you describe preprocessing to someone new to CSS?

+It helps organize your CSS into much more compressed files, it allows you to break css code off into sections that allow you to better manage your code, when working on a large project.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+The separation of CSS is my favorite part.
+If I want to work on my nav, I find the nav.less file and know that all of my styling will be in one place.
+The most troubling would be its integration with the console.
+I've been having some trouble with syntax errors.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.